zoxjs/website/pages/root/docs/Single File Example.md

 const config = this.container.get(ConfigService);
 ```

-If you want to use complex controllers you can still do that, but this requires more typing.
+If you want to use the standard controllers you can still do that.

 ```ts
 Route({